debg48/vagrant/README.md

 ```
   config.vm.synced_folder ".", "/vagrant_data"
   ```
-TO add some security what we can do is
+To add some security what we can do is

 ```
   :mount_options => ["dmode=777","fmode=666"]